HL Gender Pay Gap Report 2021

 An inclusive and diverse working culture, where people can come as they are and be the best that they can be, is very important to all of us at HL.
-As part of our commitment to this, we are sharing our gender pay gap figures today.
-Normally they would be reported in March however, due to COVID-19, the legal requirement for us to do so has been waived.
-Nevertheless, it is the right thing to do and so we are publishing them anyway.
+As part of our commitment to this, we are sharing our gender pay gap figures.

-The gender pay gap has been a catalyst for change and we continue to work toward lasting changes for the good of our colleagues, clients and the business.
+There is no doubt that focus on the gender pay gap has been a positive catalyst for change for the good of our clients, colleagues, and the business.
 For my part, I will continue to lead our approach as the Exco member responsible for inclusion and diversity, and as sponsor of the Gender Diversity Network to promote, empower, support and challenge.
-We are also in the process of revisiting our Inclusion and Diversity strategy to ensure we improve wider diversity at HL and we will share this when it has been finalised in the coming weeks.

 CHRIS HILL, CEO